 Organic eri silk yarn.
 Ahimsa silk yarn.
 Exclusive peace silk yarn.
+SOLD OUT

 Eri silk yarn is super soft.
 I mean super soft!
 It has a lovely lustre to it and is amazing to knit with.
 Popular for baby blankets, shawls, wraps, dresses and hats because of its moisture absorbent quality.